 No beds to lay on for rest, no television, just you, your mind, and this amazing workout you’re about to get into.

 A great way we like to get our workouts in is to think about a well-rounded routine.
-Cardio only workout isn’t enough.
+A cardio only workout isn’t enough.
 Likewise, strength only workouts don’t improve your mental state and daily stamina like cardio.